 Subsequently, these activities shall generate a critical mass of digital innovation experiments, where stakeholders share experiences gained and build an international community of regional hubs (DIHs) and knowledge transfer centres (CCs) that will result in a sustainable European network dedicated to closing the gap between research, innovation and business development.

-The RESTART & EXPAND open calls were published on July 08th 2020.
+The RESTART and EXPAND open calls were published on July 08th 2020.
+The PREPARE open call was published on 18th March 2021.
 It is possible to submit proposals until July 28th2021.
 At several deadlines during that period, batches of proposals will be evaluated and can be started accordingly.

 Figure 1: Overall timing of the planned open calls by SmartAgriHubs (RESPOND open call closed on June 3rd 2020).